ozars/specialized-dispatch/README.md

 fn example<Arg>(arg: Arg) -> String {
     specialized_dispatch!(
-        // The argument to the dispatched function.
-This can be an arbitrary expression. arg,
         // Type of the argument -> return type.
         Arg -> String,
         // Defaut implementation.
 At least one default value is required.